Review · Other Supplements

 Skip this if you’re on daily medication.
 Undisclosed herbal blends and drug interactions are a bad combination.
 Don’t experiment with your liver enzymes.

-The only scenario where buying makes sense is if you’re a habitual ClickBank buyer who treats the 60-day return period like a trial.
-Buy it, open the bottle, try it for two weeks, and if your digestion doesn’t noticeably change, return it.
+The only scenario where buying makes sense is if you’re a habitual ClickBank buyer who treats the refund window like a trial period.
+Buy it, open the bottle, try it for two weeks, and if your digestion doesn’t noticeably change, refund it.
 But even then, you’re gambling on a product that hasn’t earned the benefit of the doubt.

 The honest read